piccolomo/plotext/readme/other.md

 - `plt.clear_color()` - in short `plt.clc()` - clears only the color settings relative to the active subplot, without clearing all other plot settings.
 The final rendering of this subplot will be colorless.

 - `plt.clear_terminal()` - in short `plt.clt()` - clears the terminal screen and it is generally useful before plotting a continuous stream of data.
-It is recommended to use it before show().
-If its parameter 'lines' is set to an integer (it is 'None' by default), only the specified lines will be cleared.
-In this case, it is recommended to use it after show().
-Note that, the shell used may print extra lines, which need to be added to 'lines' in order for the clearing to have an effect.
+It is recommended to use it before `plt.show()`.
+If its `lines` parameter is set to an integer (it is 'None' by default), only the specified number of lines will be cleared.
+In this case, it is recommended to use it after `plt.show()`.
+Note that, depending on shell used, few extra lines may be printed after the plot.

 - `plt.datetime.clear()` restores the internal definitions of the `datetime` container.